agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 q service-management get-operation operations/serviceConfigs.stores.endpoints.bobadojo.cloud.goog:537024da-fdca-4c1c-8c33-5dbf1eb13e1a | jq .response.serviceConfig | head
 ```

+TODO: finish this

 ### GenerateConfigReport

-The API includes a function that we can use to compare two service configurations.
+The ServiceManagement service includes a function that we can use to compare two service configurations.
 By default it compares a configuration with its predecessor.

 ```
 q service-management generate-config-report services/$SERVICE/configs/$CONFIG